Beyond Lighthouse: Why Real User Monitoring (RUM) CWV Data is the Only Metric That Matters for SEO

 • Perhaps most surprisingly, faster sites didn't just convert more users; they encouraged them to spend more.
 Average Order Value (AOV) increased by 9.2% with improved speed.

-The Hidden Villain: Device Variability
+The Hidden Villain: Main-Thread Saturation

 There are thousands of device and network combinations in the wild.
 While your developer might be testing on a MacBook Pro with an M3 chip and Fiber internet, your users are likely on mid-range Android devices on spotty 4G connections.